 "It would take into account what the ad hoc committee would have decided."

-Briefing the committee, Public Works Deputy Minister Jeremy Cronin said land and expropriation were emotional issues.
-He urged Parliament and the committee to understand the country's responsibility, and send out a clear signal that there would be no Zimbabwean-style land grabs.
+Briefing the committee, Public Works Deputy Minister Jeremy Cronin said both land and expropriation were very emotional issues.

+Cronin urged Parliament and the committee in particular to understand the country's responsibility on the situation.